 - Remove from the fridge and roll into 24 balls then press into the bottom and sides of mini muffin pans. **I have only made these with silicone baking pans and they come out easily when cooled.

 - Beat together the egg and add the sweeteners, salt, molasses, and vanilla.

 - Spray muffin pans very lightly(you don't want this to be damp) I have only used silicone mini muffin pans for this and I support it with a baking sheet.

 - Place a few pecans into each crust cup and cover with egg mixture.
 Bake at 325 degrees for 20-25 minutes or till filling is set.
 Cool and remove from pans.
 Makes 2 dozen.

-**Note on sweetener-Xylitol is a THM approved sweetener and is the only one that I was able to use in this recipe without getting a crispy, cold, texture in the filling.
-The addition of the stevia allowed me to use only 1/2 of the xylitol /sugar as specified in the original recipe.
+*Note on sweetener-Xylitol is a THM low carb approved sweetener and is the only one that I was able to use in this recipe without getting a crispy, cold, texture in the filling.
+The addition of the stevia allowed me to use only 1/2 of the xylitol /sugar as specified for sugar in the original recipe.

 * On measuring baking blend -I can't stress enough that it must be measured loosely.
 If you're not sure that you have accomplished that then just spoon it into the dry measuring cup and rake the flat edge of the knife across the top and then remove a tablespoon of the flour from the cup.
 Alternately - I generally spoon it in and rake across the top lightly with my finger and indent it slightly across the top to make sure I don't over do it.
 A little too much of this thirsty flour can become too much pretty quickly.